isaacnmm/pestpolicy-hugo2XX/content/posts/best-noise-cancelling-headphones-for-babies/index.md

 Baby Banz Earmuffs will be great for newborns or babies that are up to 24 months old.
 It protects the kid's hearing in an airplane, thunderstorms, fireworks, concerts, movies, and playgrounds.
 O n design, Baby Banz Earmuffs have a variety of fun patterns and solid colours from which you can pick a favourite.
 Add the Bluetooth feature for some extra coins.

-The protective earmuffs will have the Bluetooth feature for some colors - allowing them to also work as - fabulous [music production headphones](https://pestpolicy.com/best-headphones-for-music-production/).
-However, for the semi-quiet places, you might need to remove these lightweight Baby Banz earmuffs enabling the baby to ease back to the normal sounds.
+The protective earmuffs will have the Bluetooth feature for some colors - allowing them to also work as - fabulous [music production headphones](https://pestpolicy.com/best-headphones-for-music-production/).However, for the semi-quiet places, you might need to remove these lightweight Baby Banz earmuffs enabling the baby to ease back to the normal sounds.

 Baby Banz Earmuffs have an NRR 31db SPL noise reduction rating, which is among the best in the category and will equally block the harmful noises.